-- Initial balance - the amount of money you are going to invest.
+- Initial balance - the amount of money you are going to invest or deposit.

-- Interest rate – the interest rate on your investment expressed on a yearly basis.
+- Interest rate – the interest rate expressed on a yearly basis.

 - Term – the time frame you are going to invest money.

 - Compound frequency – in this field, you should select how often the compounding applies to your balance.
-Usually, the interest is calculated daily, weekly, monthly, quarterly, semi-annually, or yearly.
+Usually, the interest added to the principal balance daily, weekly, monthly, quarterly, semi-annually, or yearly.
 But you may set it as continuous compounding as well, which is the theoretical limit for the compounding frequency.
 In this case, the number of periods when compounding occurs is infinite.

 - Additional deposits